Christchurch Lease Extension - Free Consultation

 Why you should commence your Christchurch lease extension today:

-It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 30 years remaining, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement